geoadmin/doc-tech/docs/stac-api/asset-upload.md

 The number of retries should be adjusted based on the upload frequency.

 - For low-frequency uploads (e.g., daily), it is advisable to implement at least 3 retries, using exponential backoff time between retries.
-- For high-frequency uploads, you may choose to skip retries and instead cancel the current upload, relying on the next scheduled upload as a fallback.
+- For high-frequency uploads, you may choose to skip retries and instead abort the current upload, relying on the next scheduled upload as a fallback.

 :::tip GLOSSARY